Aline Friess

 Aline Friess (born 5 July 2003) is a French artistic gymnast.
-She competed with the French teams at the 2019 World Championships and the 2020 Summer Olympics.
+She competed with the French teams at the 2019 World Championships, the 2020 Summer Olympics, the 2022 World Artistic Gymnastics Championships and the 2022 European Women's Artistic Gymnastics Championships where she won bronze on vault.

 Early life

 Friess was born on 5 July 2003 in Obernai.
 She began gymnastics in 2009 after she accompanied a friend to a training session.
-She moved from her club in Obernai to Saint-Étienne in 2016 and joined the French national team.
+In 2016, she moved from her club in Obernai to a national training centre in Saint-Étienne (Pole France de Saint-Etienne) and joined the French national team.
+In 2023, she moved to INSEP in Paris because she needed some changes after a complicated year.

 Junior career

 Friess made her international debut at the 2016 Élite Gym Massilia where she finished fourth with her team and twenty-fourth in the all-around.